 At least 80 people are believed to have died after a huge fire engulfed a west London tower block.

 While some residents of Grenfell Tower, a 24-storey building in north Kensington, escaped as the fire took hold on 14 June, others were trapped inside.
 A number of injured remain in hospital and emergency services are continuing the search for bodies.

 Here's a visual guide to what happened that night.

 Emergency services were called to the fire at the block of flats in the borough of Kensington and Chelsea just before 01:00 BST on Wednesday 14 June.
 It is believed to have started on the fourth floor and spread quickly.

-The blaze was not under control until 01:14 BST on Thursday - 24 hours later.
+The blaze was not brought under control until 01:14 BST on Thursday - 24 hours later.

 The building was left in ruin

 The tower, part of the Lancaster West Estate, a social housing complex of almost 1,000 homes in West London, was left extensively damaged.

 All four facades were affected and 22 apartments in nearby Grenfell Walk were also destroyed, the council said.

 A 42-member team, including six archaeologists, is working to recover the remains of victims, floor by floor, sifting through the debris.
 But the aftermath is so devastating police have said some victims may never be identified.